webxos/macroslow/DRONES/README.md

 **Page 3 of 10**
 **© 2025 WebXOS Research Group.
 All Rights Reserved.**
-**🐋 BELUGA 2048-AES: BILATERAL ENVIRONMENTAL LINGUISTIC ULTRA GRAPH AGENT FOR SENSOR FUSION**
+**🐋 BELUGA 2048-AES: BILATERAL ENVIRONMENTAL LINGUISTIC ULTRA GRAPH AGENT**

 Page 3 shifts focus to BELUGA 2048-AES, the whale-inspired agent that fuses AeroScope's RF detection with IoT sensor streams, creating a unified graph for swarm coordination.
 For DJI builders, BELUGA transforms AeroScope from a passive monitor into an active node in a quantum-distributed network.
 Under ideal conditions, AeroScope's 50 km range becomes extensible: BELUGA overlays LIDAR from ground stations and SONAR-like acoustic pings from drone-mounted microphones, yielding SOLIDAR™—a fused dataset where drone positions are triangulated with sub-meter accuracy.